jayeshpardeshi161/Marketing-Analytics--SQL-and-Python/README.md

 Fully cleaned and enriched data using SQL
 Robust Python modeling steps (regression, clustering, time series) Demonstrated insight extraction and business recommendations

+--

+## Result :

+**Designed and implemented** an end-to-end customer sales analytics pipeline using SQL and Python, cleaning and transforming 1,000+ records to improve data quality and feature engineering.

+**Built predictive models** including Linear Regression (R²=0.127) for income, KMeans clustering (3 segments) for customer profiling, and ARIMA forecasting for 6-month wine sales, enabling data-driven marketing and sales strategies.